electronicayciencia/wPi_soft_lcd/README.md

 #include "soft_lcd.h"
 ```

-Since this is not a library, you need to add the source file of LCD and I2C to gcc compile line.
+Since this is not a precompiled library, you need to add the source file of LCD and I2C to gcc compile line.
 ```
 gcc -lwiringPi -o example_basic example_basic.c soft_lcd.c soft_i2c.c
 ```

-### Functions (level: basic)
+### Usage (level: basic)

 #### Describe the LCD